Public transport in Helsinki: Commuter rail

 The commuter rail system is the backbone for the areas northeast and northwest from downtown.
 The network reaches relatively far from Helsinki with metro-like services from Helsinki to Kerava, Kirkkonummi and the Helsinki Airport.
 The network is managed by HSL and operated by VR.
 Trains not managed by HSL reach even further, to Lahti, Tampere via Riihimäki and Kouvola.

 Ferry

-Helsinki has two ferry lines, both operated by Suomenlinnan Liikenne Oy.
-One ferry connects Suomenlinna to the mainland.
+Helsinki has three ferry lines, all operated by Suomenlinnan Liikenne Oy.
+One ferry line connects Suomenlinna to the Market Square.
+There is also a maintenance ferry to Suomenlinna on weekdays that leaves from Katajanokka.
 The ferries are the only connection to the mainland for the residents of Suomenlinna, though a tunnel for emergency vehicle access is in place.
-The second line connects the mainland to the Korkeasaari Zoo.
-One line departs from Market Square and the other from Katajanokka.
-The ferry to the Zoo is not part of the general ticket system.
+The third line connects the mainland (from Meritullintori) to the Kruunuvuorenranta.

+There is also ferry to the Korkeasaari Zoo, although is not part of the general ticket system.
 There is a land access to the Zoo with bus number 16.